umbra-ecosystem/de/README.md

 #### Project Dependencies

-The `depends_on` field allows you to specify which projects must be started before the current project when using `de up` or `de down` commands.
+The `depends_on` field allows you to specify which projects must be started before the current project when using `de start` or `de stop` commands.
 This is particularly useful for microservices architectures where services have startup dependencies.

 ```toml
 [project]